nnhida/ukl-serverless/README.md

 - [ ] Add image file type validation
 - [ ] Add pagination to feedback list
 - [ ] Add authentication for feedback submission

 ---

-## 📬 Feedback

-Got feedback about this feedback project?
-Submit it through the form! 😉

----